ReferralsBusiness

 Want to find out more about taking the train from Kaiserslautern Hbf to Milan?
 Look no further.

-You'll usually find 20 trains per day running between Kaiserslautern Hbf and Milan, which usually take 10 hours 17 minutes to complete the 454 km journey.
-It can take as little as 8 hours 9 minutes on the fastest services though, if you want to get there as quickly as possible.
+You'll usually find 29 trains per day running between Kaiserslautern Hbf and Milan, which usually take 8 hours 54 minutes to complete the 454 km journey.
+It can take as little as 7 hours 40 minutes on the fastest services though, if you want to get there as quickly as possible.
 Although there aren't any direct services on this line, it's still easy to travel to Milan from Kaiserslautern Hbf, you'll just need to make 1 change along the way.
-During your journey, you're likely to be traveling with TGV, ICE or SNCF, as these are the main train operators on this route.
+During your journey, you're likely to be traveling with ICE, SNCF or Trenitalia, as these are the main train operators on this route.

-You can save money on train tickets from Kaiserslautern Hbf to Milan if you book in advance.
+You can save money on train tickets from Kaiserslautern Hbf to Milan if you book in advance, as tickets usually start from $185.71.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.

 Want to book your train tickets now?
 Just start a search with us today.
 If you want to find out more about the journey, read on for train schedules (including first and last train times), FAQs and tips on how to book cheap train tickets.